MDO Plywood Price (2026): Per-Sheet Cost & Per-Pour Math

 | HDO Premium 2S (domestic, contractor) | $120 | 30 | $4.00 |

 The Vietnam-direct row is worth a closer look.
-At $55 per sheet and 15 reuses, MDO-equivalent from a Vietnamese mill comes in below domestic HDO on cost-per-pour and well below domestic MDO.
+At $55 per sheet and 15 reuses, matte phenolic surface film MDO from a Vietnamese mill comes in below domestic HDO on cost-per-pour and well below domestic kraft-overlay MDO.
 The catch: you need full-container volume to land at $55.
 Single-pallet imports lose the freight efficiency that makes the math work.
 The break-even on importing is around 200 sheets, which we cover in the channel section.

 MDO vs HDO — the upgrade decision